Belfast biometric security firm B-Secur raises £4m

 Driving to the heart of security

-“Heartkey’s algorithms offer data protection for devices and vehicles,” CEO Alan Foreman.
+“Heartkey’s algorithms offer data protection for devices and vehicles,” said CEO Alan Foreman.
 “It also offers the added benefit of providing insights into an individual’s physical wellbeing, which enables a wide range of life-enhancing or potentially life-saving benefits.
-We’re at a really exciting stage for the business, we have forged very significant links with big name partners who recognise our technology’s value and importance to their own product development and this investment will allow us to continue driving our ambitions for B-Secur forward.”
+We’re at a really exciting stage for the business; we have forged very significant links with big-name partners who recognise our technology’s value and importance to their own product development, and this investment will allow us to continue driving our ambitions for B-Secur forward.”

-“B-Secur’s Heartkey software enables any OEM to achieve near medical grade heart monitoring and tracking capability coupled with unique authentication.
+“B-Secur’s Heartkey software enables any OEM to achieve near-medical-grade heart monitoring and tracking capability coupled with unique authentication.
 One product roadmap with two distinct solutions, all derived from one heartbeat.
-We’re backing B-Secur for the second time because we truly believe in the product vision and the team,” Gu said.
+We’re backing B-Secur for the second time because we truly believe in the product vision and the team.”

 “They are at an exciting stage and we are very proud to support them in taking their vision forward on a global scale.”